Weather Averages for Malta in November

 The In Guardia Parade takes place on several dates between October and December in 2014.
 This historical re-enactment is held at St John’s Cavalier Fort in Burga, Vittoriosa and is performed by 45-55 uniformed soldiers who act out the authentic inspection of the fort which happened regularly years ago.
 The performance begins at 11am and lasts 45 minutes.

 St Martin’s Day

 9th November 2014

-St Martin’s Festa is one of Malta’s most traditional festivals.
-This event is celebrated in Baħrija and is a great opportunity to try out the local cuisine, with stalls laden with fruits, nuts and other local treats.
-A small street procession also takes place in celebration of this day.
+St Martin’s Day is one of Malta’s most traditional festivals.
+This event is celebrated in Baħrija, with stalls laden with fruits, nuts and other local treats.
+A small street procession during which a statue of St Martin is displayed also takes place and San Anton School organises a walk to a cave specially associated with St Martin on this day.

 14th November 2014